gorkemunuvar/Hospital-Mobile/README.md

 ## About

-It is a mobile application which users can perform any common action relavent to hostpial appointments.
+It is a mobile application which users can perform any common action relevant to hospital appointments.

 ### Main Features